 If you need a lift or can offer spaces in your own car, please use the Facebook group to arrange this.
 Ultimately how the travel cost is shared is up to the driver of the car, but it’s usual to divide the cost evenly between the occupants.

 If you don’t have a climbing partner - no problem!
-We organise meets to get people together and climb, there are several options: come to the wall (or the pub after), post a message on the club facebook page, or (if these don’t work) let us know so we can pair you up or make a threesome.
+We organise meets to get people together and climb, there are several options: come to the wall (or the pub after), post a message on the club Facebook page or discord channel - we usually have a dedicated one for each meet, or (if these don’t work) let us know so we can pair you up or make a threesome.

 Usually you will need to bring a sleeping bag, although do bear in mind that some huts are warmer than others!
 We will post on the meet description if bedding is provided.
 Most huts provide a foam mattress.